fearofcrime/muffinlightning.github.io/_posts/2016-1-4-Sims 4 Modding.markdown

 ![The Sims 4](/assets/sims3.PNG)

 Seems to be what we're looking for, this is what's stopping Teens and Pregnant people(oh god I sound horrible..) from fighting one another.
-So we can delete this entries.
+So we can delete these entries.

 ![The Sims 4](/assets/sims4.PNG)